PseudoBob-Delightus/fanfic/stories/exploding-story/chapter-016_chapter-9.md

 Rarity leads me over to a couch, where we sit down.

 "Were you looking for me because of that?"
-I point to the title, which is still visible inside, somehow.
+I point to the title in the sky, which is visible indoors, somehow.

 "Yes..."
 There's a slight smile on her face.
 "I wanted to let this happen naturally, but it appears the universe has other plans."